MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-configure-encryption-powershell.md

 With the offline approach, the target tables (and any tables related to the target tables, for example, any tables a target table have foreign key relationships with) are unavailable to write transactions throughout the duration of the operation.
 The semantics of foreign key constraints (**CHECK** or **NOCHECK**) are always preserved when using the offline approach.

-If you cannot afford downtime during the encryption process, we suggest to use [Configure column encryption in-place with Transact-SQL](always-encrypted-enclaves-configure-encryption-tsql.md) which supports online encryption.
+If you can't afford downtime during the encryption process, we suggest using [Configure column encryption in-place with Transact-SQL](always-encrypted-enclaves-configure-encryption-tsql.md), which supports online encryption.

 ## Security Considerations